arafaysaleem/covid_tracker/README.md

   - Timely news updates on vaccine developements
   - Detailed information on the virus

+Future Features in progress: drawer for easier nagivation, onboarding screens, login authentication using firebase, and maps API to detect nearby danger spots.
+*Feel free to fork and contribute to include these features.*

 The UI is inspired by a design on [Dribbble](https://dribbble.com/shots/10847147-Coronavirus-Covid-19-Dashboard) (credits to [Nazirul Hoque](https://dribbble.com/nazirulhoque) on Dribble).

 <div align="center"><kbd><img alt="App Tour" src="Readme_files/app_tour.gif" width="260" height="538" style="border-style: solid; border-color: #FFFFFF; border-width:1px;"/></kbd></div>